dataluscorp/browser/dom/docs/ioutils_migration.md

 ## What is IOUtils?

-`IOUtils` is a privileged JavaScript API for performing file I/O in the Firefox frontend.
+`IOUtils` is a privileged JavaScript API for performing file I/O in the Datalus frontend.
 It was developed as a replacement for `OS.File`, addressing [bug 1231711](https://bugzilla.mozilla.org/show_bug.cgi?id=1231711).
 It is *not to be confused* with the unprivileged